vianeylb/CANSSI_CRT/README.md

 __Advancing Statistical Methods for the Analysis of Complex Biologging Data Collected from Humans and Animals__

+PIs: Dr. Vianey Leos Barajas (University of Toronto (UofT)) & Dr. Marie Auger-Méthé (University of British Columbia (UBC))

-_Location_: Department of Statistical Sciences at the University of Toronto (UofT)
+_Location_: Department of Statistical Sciences at the UofT

 _Dates_: Nov 8-10, 2022